zzzsochi/zini/README.rst

 Philosophy of Zini
 ------------------

-Application's settings must be simple!
+Application settings must be simple!
 In it should be a code or complex structures.
 Must be only a simple types.